TuckerL-OSU/CS372/Project2-ftp/README.txt

 This program was tested to work on all Flip servers.

 This program will work, whether or not server and client are in separate directories.
+However, there can be strange behavior if they are in the same directory.
 Compile:
 	If they are in the same directory: type make in the command line If they are in separate directories: